 Grand Teton is located in western Wyoming, just south of Yellowstone.
 The parks are so close they’re almost connected, so it makes sense to visit both.
 While Yellowstone is known for its plentiful wildlife, bustling campgrounds, bubbling mud pits and Old Faithful geyser, Teton is more about the scenery, like the handful of approximately 13,000-foot peaks.

-I’ll be honest: After three days in Yellowstone, where I saw bears and wolves for the first time ever and had one of the most spectacular national parks visits of my life, I was not blown away by Teton.
-I saw nothing there but mountains, and how can you compare a mountain to the Yellowstone experience of hiking with grizzly bears?
+After three days in Yellowstone, where I saw bears and wolves for the first time ever and had one of the most spectacular national parks visits of my life, it would’ve been hard for Teton to match that.

 In retrospect, though, Teton’s peaks were some of the most impressive I have ever seen, especially when viewed across a lake, their reflection shimmering in the water.